mt1976/QMBankingServices/DOCS.PAGE/I_UTIL.H.md

 equate MD$CODE.END            to    "```"
-equate MD$SUFFIX              to    ".md" equate MD$CALL                to    "CALL" equate SUB$PREFIX             to    "{{"
+equate MD$SUFFIX              to    ".md" equate MD$CALL                to    "CALL"
+* Wildcard Processing
+equate SUB$PREFIX             to    "{{"
 equate SUB$SUFFIX             to    "}}"
+* WCT Static
+equate U$ID.SEP               to    "-"
+equate W$SEP                  to    "|"
+equate W$CRLF                 to    " & "
 * PICK Standard's
 equate U_CRT_AM               to    "^"
 equate U_CRT_VM               to    "]"
 equate U_CRT_SM               to    "\"
 equate U_SEP_ID               to    "."
 * Response Codes
 equate RS$SUCCESS             to    200
 equate RS$FAIL                to    300
 equate RS$NO.DATA             to    700
-equate U$ID.SEP                  to    "-"
-equate W$SEP to "|"
-equate W$CRLF to " & "
 ```